zowe/zowe.github.io/security.md

 <span style="display: none;">#TODO: Alternatively use Zowe report form if we have one</span>
 <span style="display: none;">#TODO: Publish the reporting process on the project web-site: Open SSF: FLOSS Best Practices Criteria  - Vulnerability report process</span>

+Please direct all security issues to <code>zowe-security@lists.openmainframeproject.org</code>.

-To help Zowe developers understand and resolve the issues in most efficient way, please provide the information the following sections as accurately as possible:
+To help Zowe developers understand and resolve the issues in most efficient way, please provide sufficient and accurate details about the issue and the approach to reproduce it.
+Please fill in as much as you can of the following template fields:

 **Vulnerability report template:**
 ````